rcriii42/partial_random_example/README.md

 Out[10]: 1.1161735490673275
 ```

 `functools.partial` creates a wrapper around the given function with certain parameters already filled in.
 The result is a function that you only have to call with any remaining parameters.
-Since I've provided all the parameters for `random.triangular`, random_func is now a function with no parameters, so I call it with `random_func()`.
+Since I've provided all the parameters for `random.triangular`, random_func is has no parameters, so the call is simply `random_func()`.
 Notice how `print(random_func)` gives a nice summary with the random method and parameters.
 If I decide later that I don't like the triangular distribution, I can redefine random_func:

 `random_func = functools.partial(random.uniform, a=var_low, b=var_high)`